Stimulated Smith-Purcell emission based on bound states in the continuum: Beam-wave interaction

-In Figs.~\ref{fig:simulation}(a) and \ref{fig:simulation}(b), we show the particle and phase-space distributions of the electron beam, respectively.
-Along the longitudinal direction, the electrons interact with the self-excited 0th diffraction order, inducing an energy modulation.
-After a distance, as shown by the inset in Fig.~\ref{fig:simulation}(a), faster electrons intersect slower ones, so the energy modulation develops into density modulation.
-Owing to the periodicity of the 0th diffraction mode along the $z$ direction ($k_{z0}p=2\pi$), electron bunches are spaced by one grating period.
-Due to the evanescent nature of the 0th diffraction mode, electrons with a shorter distance to the grating ($x$ direction) experience stronger energy modulation and thereby form bunches earlier.
-Figs.~\ref{fig:simulation}(c) and \ref{fig:simulation}(d) demonstrate that the SP radiation angle is $90^\circ$ and the radiation frequency is 0.20~THz, in agreement with the values predicted by Eq.~(\ref{eq:field_angle}).
-Assuming the $y$-direction width of the grating is 1 mm, Fig.~\ref{fig:simulation}(e) shows that the power for the SP radiation propagating upwards is $143$~W. The power of the downward propagating wave is found to be approximately the same as the power of the upward propagating wave, so the beam-to-wave power conversion efficiency is 11.2\%.
-The preliminary results show that our scheme could not only emit coherent SP radition, but also outperform a variety of metallic Orotrons\cite{Grishin2004,Liu2016,Myasin2016}.
+Figures~\ref{fig:simulation}(a) and \ref{fig:simulation}(b) show the particle and phase-space distributions of the electron beam, respectively.
+Along the longitudinal direction, the electrons interact with the self-excited resonant radiative mode, inducing an energy modulation.
+After a distance, faster electrons intersect slower ones, so the energy modulation develops into density modulation.
+Owing to the periodicity of the 0th-order space harmonic along the $z$ direction ($k_{z0}p=2\pi$), electron bunches are separated by one grating period.
+Due to the evanescent nature of the 0th-order space harmonic, electrons closer to the grating experience stronger energy modulation and therefore form bunches earlier.
+On the right side of figure~\ref{fig:simulation}(b), there is a significant decrease in the overall electron energy, resulting from the beam-to-wave energy conversion.